Concepts

 For this to be relevant though, the swap would need to be so large that it consumes a large percentage of the total liquidity of that asset available in the system.
 For example, if active LPs only have $2,000,00 USD on hand, a large BTC swap of $1,000,000 would not be quoted well and would need to be broken up.
 However, a $300,000 trade would be fine to process in one step if the liquidity providers bid competitively, and could be rebalanced within 90 seconds through liquidity deposits.

-JIT Liquidity provision means that for the vast majority of users, we can offer extremely good pricing on large swaps without having to delay its execution and impact the user experience.
+JIT Liquidity provisioning means that for the vast majority of users, we can offer extremely good pricing on large swaps without having to delay its execution and impact the user experience.

 Summary